Diversification quotients: Quantifying diversification via risk measures: Introduction

 In this paper, we take the second approach by assigning a quantifier, called a \emph{diversification index}, to each modeled portfolio.
 Carrying the idea of \cite{M52}, we start our journey with a simple index, the diversification ratio (DR) based on the standard deviation (SD), defined as

 for a random vector $\mathbf X=(X_1,\dots,X_n)$ representing future random losses and profits of individual components in a portfolio in one period;\footnote{We focus on the one-period losses to establish the theory.
 This is consistent with the vast majority of literature on risk measures and decision models.} one can also replace SD by the variance.
 Intuitively, with a smaller value indicating a stronger diversification, the index $\mathrm{DR}^{\mathrm{SD}}$ quantifies the improvement of the portfolio SD over the sum of SD of its components, and it has several convenient properties.
-Nevertheless, it is well-known that SD is a coarse, non-monotone and symmetric measurement of risk, making it unsuitable for many risk management applications, especially in the presence of heavy-tailed and skewed loss distributions; see \cite{EMS02} for thorough discussions.
+Nevertheless, it is well-known that SD is a coarse and symmetric measurement of risk, making it unsuitable for many risk management applications, especially in the presence of heavy-tailed and skewed loss distributions; see \cite{EMS02} for thorough discussions.

 Risk measures, in particular the Value-at-Risk (VaR) and the Expected Shortfall (ES), are more flexible quantitative tools, widely used in both financial institutions' internal risk management and banking and insurance regulatory frameworks, such as Basel III/IV (\cite{BASEL19}) and Solvency II (\cite{E11}).
-ES has many nice theoretical properties and satisfies the four axioms of coherence (\cite{ADEH99}), whereas VaR is not subadditive in general, but it enjoys other practically useful properties; see \cite{EPRWB14, ELW18}, \cite{EKT15} and the references therein for more discussions on the issues of VaR versus ES.
+ES has many nice theoretical properties and satisfies the four axioms of coherence (\cite{ADEH99}), whereas VaR is not subadditive in general, but it enjoys other practically useful properties; see \cite{EPRWB14}, \cite{EKT15} and the references therein for more discussions on the issues of VaR versus ES.

 Some indices of diversification based on various risk measures have been proposed in the literature.
-For a given risk measure $\phi$, an example of a diversification index is DR in \eqref{eq:DR1} with SD replaced by $\phi$, that is, see \cite{T07}.
+For a given risk measure $\tau$, the most prominent example of a diversification index is DR in \eqref{eq:DR1} with SD replaced by $\tau$, that is, see \cite{T07}.
 Other studies on DR can be found in e.g., \cite{CC08}, \cite{BDI08}, \cite{MR10} and \cite{EWW15}.
-For a review of diversification indices, see \cite{K20}.
+For a review on diversification indices, see \cite{K20}.